 - If, in the last 12 months before the date of your application, you have been awarded a scholarship or sponsorship by a Government or international scholarship agency covering both fees and living costs for study in the UK, you must provide written consent to the application from that Government or agency.

-- You can only apply from inside the UK.
+- You can only apply for the Graduate visa from inside the UK.